basho/basho_docs/source/languages/en/riak/dev/advanced/bucket-types.md

 If creation is successful, the console will return `user_account_bucket created`.

-3. Verifying that the type is ready to be activated
+3. Verifying that the type is ready to be activated:

 Once the type is created, you can check whether your new type is ready to be activated by running: